 I have a family.
 My daughters happen to have been extremely and intentionally planned.
 However they come, our children are our children.
 I have a family and I can’t wait to go downstairs and grab them in my arms and give them extra hugs tonight, for their gift of my motherhood.

-Cheryl Lister is a Senior Case Manager and Surrogacy Specialist with Donor Concierge.
+Cheryl Lister is a former Case Manager with Donor Concierge.
 She holds a Masters Degree in Counseling Psychology and enjoys a small private practice coaching individuals and families to unpack the knowledge they have to develop a meaning-filled, purposeful life.